cvp-sandbox/aspnet48-sample/docs/spa-migration.md

 ### 5. Authentication & Authorization

-Authentication will be handled via custom headers:
+Authentication will be handled via JWT (JSON Web Tokens):
-- `X-Username`: The username of the authenticated user
-- `X-Role`: The roles of the authenticated user
+- Tokens will be issued by the API upon successful login
+- Tokens will contain user ID, email, and roles as claims
+- Tokens will be included in the Authorization header for API requests

 We'll implement:
 - Login/Register forms
-- AuthContext for global auth state
+- AuthContext for global auth state and token management
+- Token storage in localStorage/sessionStorage with proper security measures
+- Automatic token refresh mechanism
 - Protected routes based on user roles
 - Conditional rendering based on user roles